susantiyuni/zbmath-open-kg/README.md

 # zbMATH Open Knowledge Graph
 ## Overview

-A large-scale RDF knowledge graph spanning over 250 years of mathematical scholarship, grounded in expert-curated semantic content.
-Its combination of temporal depth and domain-specific curation provides an open semantic infrastructure for studying the development of mathematical knowledge and tracing scholarly connections across centuries of scholarship.
+The zbMATH Open Knowledge Graph (KG) is a large-scale RDF knowledge graph constructed from the zbMATH Open platform.
+Its combination of temporal depth spanning over centuries of mathematical scholarship and expert-curated domain-specific contents provides an open semantic infrastructure for studying the development of mathematical knowledge and tracing scholarly connections across centuries of scholarship.
+To support interoperability, the knowledge graph is constructed using established Semantic Web vocabularies and ontologies and designed to align with FAIR principles.

 **Update**: The zbMATH Open Knowledge Graph has been updated; this description reflects the changes and features introduced in the latest version.
 For previous version, see [v01](./v01/).